Samsung/netcoredbg/README.md

 3. Build the `netcoredbg` package

-   Clone the repo, run `init.sh` script to download debugger sources and build as usual:
+   Clone the repo and build as usual:
    ```
-       ./init.sh
        gbs build -A armv7l --include-all --spec netcoredbg.spec
    ```